 Move Over, Eggnog, Eierpunsch Is Here For the Holidays!

-Searching for another delicous, egg-based festive drink?
+Searching for another delicious, egg-based festive drink?
 Eierpunsch – or Egg Punch, in German – is for you!

 Made with delicious Eierlikör (egg liqueur) and white wine, this warm beverage is also sweet and fragrant with notes of cinnamon and vanilla.